ECON - Economics

 ECON722 Econometrics IV (3 Credits)

-Oriented towards micro-econometric methods.
-Topics covered will be selected from the following: Further discussion of topics covered in ECON624, binary and multinomial response models, censored and truncated regression models, sample selection models, count data models, duration models program evaluation and treatment effects methods, structural econometrics, the identification problem, stratified and clustered samples, spatial/cross sectional dependence models, dynamic panel data models, weak instruments, non-parametric estimation, boot strap and Jack Knife methods, pre-test estimators.
+Orientated towards micro-econometric methods.
+Topics covered will be selected from the following: Further discussion of topics covered in ECON624, binary and multinomial response models, semiparametric and non-parametric estimation, machine learning algorithms, neural nets, and applications of ML to program evaluation and treatment effects methods.
+Introduces students to Python programming and Python ML toolkits Scikit and PyTorch.
+Structural econometrics, the identification problem, stratified and clustered samples, spatial and social network models, dynamic panel data models, weak instruments, non-parametric and semi-parametric estimation methods, boot strap and Jack Knife methods, pre-test estimators.

 Prerequisite: ECON624; or permission of BSOS-Economics department.